Analysis | Poll shows Democrats want to replace Biden on the ballot in 2024. A look at why.

 That said, however much Biden remains politically viable, there is often a difference between approval and a belief that the politician is the best option.
-And a new poll from Marist College shows a significant disconnect on that front when it comes to Biden and the Democratic Party.
+And a poll from Marist College shows a significant disconnect on that front when it comes to Biden and the Democratic Party.

-The NPR-PBS-Marist poll shows Democrats approve of Biden 85 percent to 10 percent — the kind of partisan loyalty we’ve come to expect from such polls, even when a president’s fortunes are down.
+The NPR-PBS NewsHour-Marist poll shows Democrats approve of Biden 85 percent to 10 percent — the kind of partisan loyalty we’ve come to expect from such polls, even when a president’s fortunes are down.
 But the poll also asked a telling question about just how much Democrats would like to see Biden run again in 2024.
 When asked whether “Democrats have a better chance of winning the presidency in 2024 if Joe Biden is the party’s nominee, or if someone else is the party’s nominee,” Democrats are split 41 percent to 41 percent.

 When you include Democratic-leaning independents, the question actually cuts against Biden, with 36 percent saying he is the best option and 44 percent preferring “someone else.”
 Twenty percent are unsure.